taldoron84/xap-docs-sbp/elastic-distributed-calculation-engine.markdown

 ![ElasticDistributedRiskAnalysisEngine_colocated_workers.jpg](/attachment_files/sbp/ElasticDistributedRiskAnalysisEngine_colocated_workers.jpg)

+{{%note%}}
-{{% exclamation %}} When running the Elastic Calcualtion Engine on a single machine, scaling up and down will not affect the calculation time, but when running this on a grid with multiple machines, you will see better or worse calculation time when the grid scales up or down.
+When running the Elastic Calcualtion Engine on a single machine, scaling up and down will not affect the calculation time, but when running this on a grid with multiple machines, you will see better or worse calculation time when the grid scales up or down.
+{{%/note%}}

 ## Intelligent Map-Reduce
 The Elastic Calcualtion Engine uses the [ExecutorBuilder]({{%latestjavaurl%}}/task-execution-over-the-space.html#executorbuilder-api).
 This allows executing multiple `AnalysisTasks` in a parallel manner where each Task includes a different Trade ID list to use for the calculation.
 Each List is sent to a relevant node where it is used to fetch the Trade data from the colocated space or to be loaded from the database.